Prescott Burgess

-Prescott Ennis Burgess (born March 6, 1984) is a former American football linebacker and special teamer.
-He was drafted by the Ravens in the sixth round of the 2007 NFL Draft.
-He has had three stints with the team.
-He played college football at Michigan.
+Prescott Ennis Burgess (born March 6, 1984) is an American former professional football player who was a linebacker and special teamer in the National Football League (NFL).
+He was selected by the Ravens in the sixth round of the 2007 NFL draft.
+He played college football for the Michigan Wolverines.

-Burgess has also played for the New England Patriots.
+Burgess was also a member of the New England Patriots.

-Early years
+Early life

 Burgess attended Warren G. Harding High School in Warren, Ohio, where he played high school football.
 He ranked among the nation's best linebackers and defensive backs.

 College career

 After graduating from high school, Burgess attended the University of Michigan.
 He started 20 of the 46 games he played in, and was named an All-Big Ten Conference honorable mention in his junior (2005) and senior (2006) seasons.

 Professional career

-First stint with Ravens
+Baltimore Ravens (first stint)

-Burgess was drafted in the sixth round (207th overall) in the 2007 NFL Draft by the Baltimore Ravens.
+Burgess was selected in the sixth round (207th overall) in the 2007 NFL draft by the Baltimore Ravens.
 He played in his first eight games for Baltimore, recording four tackles before being placed on injured reserve with a hip injury on November 14.
 He missed the entire 2008 season, after being placed on injured reserve on August 11 with a broken forearm.
 Burgess played in the first two games of the 2009 season for the Ravens, picking up two tackles.